DanielSeehausen/pseudo_smart_random_pairing/README.md

   - checks if you have python3 installed: brew installs it if not
   - clones the repo down from github
   - makes the python script executable
+  - creates a .json file that records pairing results, which the pairing function then uses to make more more evenly distributed pairs in subsequent calls
+  - enables you to run 'get_pairs' from the command line anywhere (while on the user that installed the script)
+  - reloads your .bash_profile (just open on new terminal if you are getting a 'no such file or directory')
   - aliases the script to its installed directory in your ~/.bash_profile (Note: either make one or put the alias in your .profile if you aren't using .bash_profile)
   - hax most of your $ecret files

-### What this does
-- enables you to run 'get_pairs' from the command line anywhere (while on the user that installed the script)
-- creates a .json file that records pairing results, which the pairing function then uses to make more more evenly distributed pairs in subsequent calls
-- reloads your .bash_profile

 ### Tidbits
 - To reset the db: delete the pairing_db.json file that auto generates after the first time get_pairs is run